AxiSEMunity/AxiSEM3D/doc/Installation.md

 # 1) FFTW, Metis and NetCDF paths are found by 'module show'
 # 2) -xMIC-AVX512 is required on KNL partition
 # 3) -DEIGEN_USE_MKL_ALL asks Eigen to use Intel MKL, and the
-#    link options required by MKL are sent by -Dlinks; using
+#    link options required by MKL are sent by -Dlinks; remove
-#    MKL is not m
+#    -DEIGEN_USE_MKL_ALL and -Dlinks to disable MKL
 rm -rf ./* && cmake -Dcxx=mpicxx \
 -Dflags="-O3 -DNDEBUG -xMIC-AVX512 -DEIGEN_USE_MKL_ALL" \
 -Dlinks="-L${MKLROOT}/lib/intel64 -lmkl_intel_lp64 -lmkl_sequential -lmkl_core -lpthread -lm -ldl" \